ricardogsilva/qgisconefor/docs/user-guide.md

 - _Processing_ toolbox (see below, "Using Conefor inside QGIS" paragraph)

-??? note
+??? note "QGIS toolbars"

     In QGIS the toolbars can be activated/deactivated by using the following menu:

     _View > toolbars_

-	The content of a toolbar may vary depending on what tools/plugins are installed/active in a specific QGIS installation
+	The content of a toolbar may vary depending on what tools/plugins are installed/active in a specific QGIS installation.
+The Conefor plugin is part of the _Vector Toolbar_ toolbar.

 ## Usage

-This plugin has two main intended usage workflows:
+[//]: # (This plugin has two main intended usage workflows:)

+[//]: # ()
+[//]: # (1.
+As a means for generating the Conefor input files &#40;nodes and connections&#41; from geospatial layers and then running )

+[//]: # (   the standalone Conefor application with the these input files.
+For this you can either:)

+[//]: # ()
+[//]: # (   - Use the plugin's main dialog)

+[//]: # (   - Use the Processing algorithms present in _Processing toolbox > Conefor > Prepare input files_)

+[//]: # ()
+[//]: # (2.
+As way to run the Conefor application from inside QGIS.
+In this workflow you can both prepare the Conefor input files)

+[//]: # (   and run the Conefor analysis by combining the Processing algorithms present in _Processing toolbox > Conefor_)

-1. As a means for generating the Conefor input files (nodes and connections) from geospatial layers and then running the standalone Conefor application with the tese input files.
+This plugin is used for generating the Conefor input files (nodes and connections) from geospatial layers and then running the standalone Conefor application with the these input files.
 For this you can either:

 - Use the plugin's main dialog
 - Use the Processing algorithms present in _Processing toolbox > Conefor > Prepare input files_

-2. As way to run the Conefor application from inside QGIS.
-In this workflow you can both prepare the Conefor input files and run the Conefor analysis by combining the Processing algorithms present in _Processing toolbox > Conefor_

-## Preparing the inputs for post-processing with Conefor
+## Preparing inputs for Conefor

 The icon/shortcut available in the _Vector > conefor inputs_ menu or in the _Vector_ toolbar provides access to an interface that allows you to create the input files to be then processed with the Conefor application.
 For information